 You should also check what the fees will be for using your credit card abroad.
 You may find there’s an admin fee for using your credit card to pay for items directly, just as there usually is for withdrawing cash on it.
 And if you do use your credit card to take out cash, be aware that this fee may be higher than you’re used to.

 An alternative to your credit card when you’re travelling abroad is a prepaid card.
 This is a card that you ‘load’ with cash, which you can then spend, in most cases, anywhere you can use a debit or credit card.
 Unlike a credit card, that lets you ‘borrow’ the money you need for your spending and then pay it back, a prepaid card only lets you spend the money you’ve loaded on to it.
 Once that’s gone, you’ll have to top up.

 The benefit of taking a prepaid card on holiday with you is that you are usually charged less to use it than you would with a credit card.
 When you use your credit card to spend money abroad, there’s often an admin charge on top of the exchange rate, whether you’re paying for items directly with your credit card or using it to withdraw cash.
 This charge is less with a prepaid card – and sometimes there’s no charge at all.

 Booking your trip

 As well as being a useful item, to take on holiday, your credit card also has advantages to offer when you book your trip.
 Perhaps the main one is Section 75, which you can learn more about here.
-You can also learn more about some of the fees you might be charged when booking your break and when you get there in our guide.

 That just leaves us to say have a great holiday and we hope the sun shines for you!